 Keep an eye out for any blocking bugs.
 Add them to the etherpad and find someone to work on them.

-The tag is pushed to production by Jason, once approved by Krupa, on Thursdays.
-It is the responsibility of the push hero to follow-up with Krupa and Jason, and be around during the push for any unexpected issues.
+The tag is pushed to production by ops (wezhou), once approved by QA (Krupa), on Thursdays.
+It is the responsibility of the push hero to follow-up with QA and ops, and be around during the push for any unexpected issues.

 Monitoring the push¶

 The best places to monitor the results of the push are:

 The site performance graphs should show no large spikes or changes.
 Sentry should show no new errors, although it will show intermittent errors and the occasional error as the push occurs.

 Create a new github document for the next push, for example:

 You can use this handy template: